 CDBG-DR Support for Governmental Entities

-Unsafe Structure Demolition Program: This $15 million program will assist in the demolition of unsafe structures in Sandy-impacted communities.
+Unsafe Structure Demolition Program: This $25 million program will assist in the demolition of unsafe structures in Sandy-impacted communities.
 These funds will be used to identify unsafe structures in need of demolition; demolish unsafe structures; remove debris; and perform additional activities related to demolitions.
-The press announcement is available here.
+The press announcement for the initial allocation of $15 million is available here.
+The State allocated an additional $10 million to the program using second round CDBG-DR funds.

-Post Sandy Planning Assistance Grant Program: $5 million in funding has been allocated to assist counties and municipalities in hiring licensed planners to facilitate long-term planning and rebuilding efforts in the aftermath of Superstorm Sandy.
-For additional information visit DCA’s website or access the press announcement here.
+Post Sandy Planning Assistance Grant Program: Funding has been allocated to assist counties and municipalities in hiring licensed planners to facilitate long-term planning and rebuilding efforts in the aftermath of Superstorm Sandy.
+For additional information visit DCA’s website or access the press announcement on the initial allocation $5 million, available here.
+The State allocated an additional $10 million to support eligible planning services using second round CDBG-DR funds.

 CDBG-DR Supportive Services Programs